CBT or Cognitive-behavioural Therapy is the most trialled and tested therapy in psychology.

-It’s recognised as the gold standard in mental health.
+CBT is commonly recognised as the gold standard in the treatment of mental illnesses.

 If you’re reading this blog post, chances are you’re trying to understand what all the hype is about and why CBT therapy is effective.